Skip to main content

 Example 3.
 Multiple files per language in a folder

-Now let's suppose that we have multiple translation files that should be stored in the folder named after the language ISO codes:
+Suppose you have multiple translation files stored in folders named after the language ISO codes:

 en.lproj/Localizable.strings